The inference cost crisis — audited and addressed.

 Quality-gated optimization

-- AI cost audit with breakdown by request type and optimization opportunity ranking
+- Cost audit broken down by request type, model, and optimization opportunity rank

-- vLLM self-hosting crossover analysis with infrastructure cost model
+- vLLM/TGI self-hosting crossover model with infrastructure cost breakdown

 How much can we realistically reduce AI costs?